gabrieleara/rtdag/tools/rt-dag/rt-dag/readme.md

 # TODO

- - [x] the amount of data sent in the messages still don't correspond to the DAG description;
+ - [x] The amount of data sent in the messages still don't correspond to the DAG description;
- - [x] it seems to have some sync issue among the tasks.
+ - [x] It seems to have some sync issue among the tasks.
 A temporary hack is to put some sleeps when the tasks are spawned;
- - [x] implement thread-level task modeling;
+ - [x] Implement thread-level task modeling;
- - [x] implement shared-memory IPC strategy;
+ - [x] Implement shared-memory IPC strategy;
  - [X] Implement end-to-end deadline checking;
- - [X] extend the data structure to pin down a task to a core;
+ - [X] Extend the data structure to pin down a task to a core;
-    - [X] pin down a task to a core is not working in process mode;
+    - [X] Pin down a task to a core is not working in process mode;
-    - [ ] support affinity masks in the task_affinity vector
+    - [ ] Support affinity masks in the task_affinity vector
- - [ ] extend the data structure to set the frequency of the islands;
+ - [ ] Extend the data structure to set the frequency of the islands;
- - [ ] check the power budget.
+ - [ ] Check the power budget.

 ## Authors